-U.S. 13 turns westward from Bay Road as a four-lane commercial arterial through south Dover.
-Converging with Dupont Highway at Puncheon Run is a freeway spur from the SR 1 toll road.
+U.S. 13 turns westward from Bay Road as a four lane commercial arterial through south Dover.
+Converging with Dupont Highway at Puncheon Run is a freeway spur from SR 1 (Korean War Veterans Memorial Highway).
 Opened to traffic by January 2001, the Puncheon Run Connector provides uninterrupted access between U.S. 13 and the SR 1 toll road mainline.
 The connection allows long distance travelers bound for Salisbury, Maryland, Norfolk, Virginia, and other points downstate access to the toll road bypassing the city.